rails/mission_control-jobs/README.md

 end
 ```

 This is an example for two different apps, BC4 and HEY, each one with two servers.
-BC4 has two Resque servers with two different configurations and HEY has one Resque server and one Solid Queue server.
+BC4 has two Resque servers with two different configurations, and HEY has one Resque server and one Solid Queue server.

-Currently only one Solid Queue configuration is supported, but support for several Solid Queue backends (with different databases) [is planned](https://github.com/basecamp/mission_control-jobs/issues/35).
+Currently, only one Solid Queue configuration is supported, but support for several Solid Queue backends (with different databases) [is planned](https://github.com/basecamp/mission_control-jobs/issues/35).

 This is how we set Resque and Solid Queue together when we migrated from one to the other: